-Methods for machine anomaly detection include statistical, machine learning and deep learning approaches.
-Statistical ones extract health indicator from time domain feature [8], frequency domain feature [9] or entropy-based feature [10] and apply rules such as 3-sigma threshold to identify anomalies.
-Machine learning methods can be categorized into distance- and densitybased methods.
-The former, such as Knearest neighbors (KNN) [11], OCSVM [12] and SVDD [13] calculate the distances between data points, assuming the anomalies are relatively far from normal points.
+Methods for machine AD include statistical, machine learning, and deep learning approaches.
+Statistical ones extract health indicator from time-domain feature [8], frequency domain feature [9], or entropy-based feature [10] and apply rules such as 3-sigma threshold to identify anomalies.
+Machine learning methods can be categorized into distance- and density-based methods.
+The former, such as K-nearest neighbors (KNN) [11], OCSVM [12], and SVDD [13] calculate the distances between data points, assuming the anomalies are relatively far from normal points.
 The latter, including Local Outlier Factor (LOF) [14] and Isolation Forest (IF) [15], assume that the normal data clusters densely while the anomalies occupy low-density regions.

-anomaly detection methods machinery are categorized into reconstruction-based and adversarial-based Reconstruction-based methods primarily rely on autoencoders, which consist of an encoder-decoder architecture.
-Li et al. [16] constructed a convolutional autoencoder incorporating dilated casual convolution and skip connection for gearbox anomaly detection.
+Deep AD methods in machinery are categorized into reconstruction-based and adversarial-based ones.
+Reconstruction-based methods primarily rely on autoencoders, which consist of an encoder-decoder architecture.
+Li et al. [16] constructed a convolutional autoencoder incorporating dilated casual convolution and skip connection for gearbox AD.
 Yang et al. [17] introduced a behavior- and condition-aware variational autoencoder framework, with the reconstruction errors used to identify gearbox failure.
 Adversarial-based methods employ a generator to produce normal data and a discriminator to distinguish whether abnormal samples are consistent with the generated distribution [18].

-Diffusion-based anomaly detection prevalent in fields like medical imaging [19] and video analysis [20].
+Diffusion-based AD is prevalent in fields like medical imaging [19] and video analysis [20].
 Diffusion-based models have also been researched for time series.
-Recent literature such as D3R [21], ImDiffusion [22], and DDMT [23] has successfully adapted diffusion-based approaches for multivariate time-series anomaly detection, with demonstrated advantages robustness in to drift. reconstruction fidelity, and anomaly scoring accuracy.
-However, in the field of PHM, diffusion-based models are mostly employed to generate new samples in fault diagnosis [24], with limited application to anomaly detection.
-The proposed method implicitly models long-term time series from a diffusion perspective, enabling more accurate and robust anomaly detection.
+Recent literature such as D3R [21], ImDiffusion [22], and DDMT [23] has successfully adapted diffusion-based approaches for multivariate time-series AD, with demonstrated advantages in robustness to drift, reconstruction fidelity, and anomaly scoring accuracy.
+However, in the field of PHM, diffusion-based models are mostly employed to generate new samples in fault diagnosis [24], with limited application to AD.
+The proposed method implicitly models long-term time series from a diffusion perspective, enabling more accurate and robust AD.